mattywausb/ElBanquos_kitchentimer/docs/manual-en.md

 # Description of the device
 Elbanquos Kitchentimer consist of the following elements:
-* 8 diget display, using 2 digits for ervery timer or all digits for showing detailled time information
+* 8 digit display, using 2 digits for ervery timer or all digits for showing detailled time information
 * one button for every timer
 * one state led for every timer (integrated in the button)
 * one general knob to adjust time values (can also be pushed)